minimuutti/minimuutti.github.io/en/blog/_posts/2020-05-21-when-a-dog-dont-obey.md

 ### Don't assume, teach

-I you want a dog to master a specific behaviour, for example heeling, the behaviour needs to be taught to him.
+If you want a dog to master a specific behaviour, for example heeling, the behaviour needs to be taught to him.

 Young puppies don't have a clue how to walk on a leash, so you can't expect them to know if it hasn't been taught.
 (Jerking the leash when a dog is pulling is not educating, it's a punishment for a wrong behaviour.)